mohammedAljadd/students-performance-prediction/README.md

    - **Father's education** : if the father has a higher education, he will help his children in their studies so that they do not struggle for a long time with their problems.
    <img src='https://i.guim.co.uk/img/static/sys-images/Guardian/Pix/pictures/2014/9/23/1411490436474/Father-and-children-014.jpg?width=445&quality=45&auto=format&fit=max&dpr=2&s=bbd96dbd423cc4d9f3caa0a2ec075c54' width='300cm' height='130cm' style='display: block;margin-left: auto;margin-right: auto;width: 50%;'>

    - **Guardian** : The father can really take control of the student's problems as his mother take care of them at home and give them tenderness and the emotional support.
+But also there are some students who do not listen to their mothers.
    <img src='https://blog.ecr4kids.com/wp-content/uploads/2016/06/ECR4Kids_Blog_Fathers_BLOG-BANNER-872x400.jpg' width='300cm' height='130cm' style='display: block;margin-left: auto;margin-right: auto;width: 50%;'>

    - **Wants to take higher education** : Students who take higher education seems to be motivated and having goals to achieve.